 There are two main ways to send money out of Ireland: a specialist money transfer service or your bank.
-Both banks and transfer services offer online transfers, with some offering in-branch transfers or the ability to send money over your phone via an app or calling an agent.
+Both banks and transfer services offer online transfers, with some offering in-branch transfers or the ability to send money over your phone via an app or by calling an agent.

-Through a money transfer specialist
+Through an international money transfer specialist

 The following steps give a good example of a typical transfer using a money transfer company.